CBSE Class 6 > Class 6 Notes > English > NCERT Solutions: A Friend's Prayer

 Q3: Which line was underlined by most people in your group?
 Share it with your teacher.

-The line that most people in our group underlined was “But love my friends the way they are.”
-We all liked it because we think it’s really important to accept our friends as they are, with their strengths and weaknesses.
-This line shows the true meaning of friendship.
+The line that most people in our group underlined was "But love my friends the way they are."
+We liked it because it teaches the important lesson that friendship means accepting people without trying to change them.
+It shows kindness and respect.

 Ans: The poet says a prayer for friendship and friends.
 She wants that friendship should always be an important part of her complete life.
 She says that her friendship makes her feel special.
-She wishes to do the best she can, for her friends.
+She wishes to do the best she can for her friends.
 She wants to listen to the wishes of her friends.
-As a good friend, she prays that she is able to make her friend’s wishes come true.
+As a good friend, she prays that she is able to make her friends' wishes come true.
 She wants her heart to understand what a true friend is.
 She prays that she loves her friends as they are.
-She tells us that a true friend accepts their friend for all their qualities.
+She tells us that a true friend accepts others with all their qualities.

 Q2: Answer in one word only.